Tracie Mattivi Thomas

 Chief Operating Officer

 Tracie Mattivi Thomas hails from Prairie Village, Kansas, but her friends say that she’s a displaced southerner since the beaches and Lowcountry of Charleston, South Carolina, are her favorite places in the world.
 She grew up in Overland Park, Kansas, and has a Bachelor of General Science in Political Science and Business from the University of Kansas, Lawrence, and a Master of Business Administration from the Bloch School of Management at the University of Missouri, Kansas City.
 Tracie’s 30-year career working in public, private, and nonprofit organizations has taken her across the country to Washington, D.C., Cleveland, Ohio, and Madison, Wisconsin.
-A mentor described Tracie’s career path as a treasure hunt marked by startup initiatives, organizations where she could make a difference, and environments where there is no road map.
+Tracie is a business leader with expertise and passion for developing structure, creating strategic and tactical initiatives, and leading people and projects.

 Q&A